 With this knowledge in mind at Craftbuilt Kitchens we encourage the design of a kitchen that will allow for the safe presence of your little loved ones.
 After all, the kitchen is considered the heart of the home more and more these days.

-Family members often congregate in the kitchen area to chat and catch up after the end of the day so it goes without saying that young ones want to be here too.
+Family members often congregate in the kitchen area to chat and catch up after the end of the day so it goes without saying that young ones want to be there too.
 The choice is yours how you want this situation to pan out.

-If you like to include your children in meal preparation or simply allow them to be nearby and watch there are things you can do to keep them safe in the kitchen area.
+If you like to include your children in meal preparation or simply allow them to be nearby and watch, there are things you can do to keep them safe in the kitchen area.

 Being involved with cooking meals is great for little ones and if you have the patience it is a great bonding experience.
-If this is something you would like to do there are a few different ways your design can allow for this.
+If this is something you would like to do, there are a few different ways your design can allow for this.

 This gives them a sense of independence and confidence that they are able to help in the kitchen.

-Some parents are pushed for time or don’t have the patience for mini master chefs, and that’s ok.
+Some parents are pushed for time or don’t have the patience for mini master chefs, and that’s okay.
 In this instance you can again have a lower bench top or seat where children can sit and draw while they are opposite you.

 At Craftbuilt Kitchens we want you to have the perfect kitchen for your family situation.
-Contact us today to arrange a discussion with a designer for a kitchen that keeps toddlers safe and happy.
+Contact us today to arrange a discussion with a designer for a kitchen that keeps toddlers and kids safe and happy.